Table of Contents

 The Advantages Of An Auction Or Sale Album

-Having all the items in an album rather than just posted on the main page of the group means that bidders or buyers can see all the items together quickly and easily.
+Having all the items on an album rather than just posted on the main page of the group means that bidders or buyers can see all the items together quickly and easily.
 It means they do not have to scroll down through post after post on the main page of the group.
 People often get tired of doing that, as there is sometimes over 100 items on auctions and sales!
-Posts often get jumbled up among other posts and it creates a lot of work for you as the admin.
+Posts often get jumbled up among other posts, and it creates a lot of work for you as the admin.
 You have to keep the relevant posts near the top by “bumping” them up the page.
 You can do this by commenting on them.
-Another good point to having items in an album is that all the information is in one place.
+Another good point to having items on an album is that all the information is in one place.
 Certainly from a bidders point of view, albums are best.

 Include in your album images of the animals needing help, and reminding people what the auction is for.
 Do this every few item pictures.